bra1nDump/rayaCodingChallenge/README.md

 - IMPORTANT TODO: need to figure out how to not nest mutlple stacks of the same type to achive differnt allignments relative to the superview.
 Example is `Show.episode` Image needs to be top aligned, navigation arrow needs to be center aligned.
 But only one alignment guide can be selected for the container.
 Coundt figure out a clean solution so far, but the workaround is not critical
 - `open func | var`  in a an `open class` - example `XCTestCase` ? https://github.com/apple/swift-evolution/blob/master/proposals/0117-non-public-subclassable-by-default.md
 - Application did finish launching - still needed even if we are using scenes?
 Looks like not required to be overriden

+- Really strugning to dimiss the popover.
+Looking on the web and finding similar problems reported https://github.com/feedback-assistant/reports/issues/50.
+Doesn't look like this is required by the spec tho.